-The Department of Biology and Health Sciences offers four-year programs leading to a Bachelor of Science degree in Biological Science, Biology Education, Clinical Laboratory Science, and Radiologic Sciences.
+The Department of Biology offers a four-year program leading to a Bachelor of Science degree in Biological Science.

-- Biological Science.
 This program provides individuals with a basic foundation in the biological sciences.
-The completion of this curriculum provides the student with the background to enter graduate or professional schools.
+The completion of this curriculum provides the student with the background to teach biology at the secondary level or to enter graduate or professional schools.

-The Department of Biology and Health Sciences offers a minor in Biology.
+The Department of Biology offers a minor in Biology.

 Prerequisite Courses for Certain Professional Programs